kmilar/Dreamwalking/README.md

 # Dreamwalking
- This is a college project in collaboration with the company Fanatee, where a minigame of a game must be made
+A Maze game made as an exercise for a college project